-Spasm due to impending vomiting may often be relaxed by pushing the jaw well forward, rubbing the lips, and deepening the anæsthesia to the third degree.
+Spasm due to impending vomiting is often relaxed by pushing the jaw well forward, rubbing the lips, and deepening the anæsthesia to the third degree.

-Reflex spasm from surgical stimuli can sometimes also be diverted by rubbing the lips briskly with a towel and pushing the jaw forward.
-If it should become extreme, it will cease directly the stimulus ceases, and in this case the surgeon must be asked to desist momentarily from his manipulation.
+Reflex spasm from surgical stimuli can often also be diverted by rubbing the lips briskly with a towel and pushing the jaw forward.
+If it should become extreme, it will cease directly the stimulus ceases, and for this purpose the surgeon must be asked to momentarily desist from his manipulation.

-Spasm is far less persistent under ether than under chloroform, and a change to ether may therefore in some cases prove of service.
-The hypodermic injection of $\frac{1}{6}$ grain of morphine may also be of great use in cases of persistent spasm by obtunding the transmission of peripheral stimuli.
+Spasm is far less persistent under ether than under

+chloroform, and a change to ether may therefore in some cases prove of service.
+The hypodermic injection of $\frac{1}{6}$ grain of morphine will also be of great use in cases of persistent spasm.